-Nepal is a country which contains over 1310 snow-capped peaks and there are 8 out of 14 peaks above 8000m.
-And, being said that Nepal is a country of mountains every year thousands of tourists visit Nepal for trekking around mountains and some want to summit peaks.
-Mountaineering in Nepal has become prime activities, you can choose Mountains to summit based on your experience and physical ability.
+Nepal is a country that contains over 1310 snow-capped peaks and there are 8 out of 14 peaks above 8000m.
+And, being said that Nepal is a country of mountains every year thousands of tourists visit Nepal for trekking around the mountains and some want to summit peaks.
+Mountaineering in Nepal has become prime activity, you can choose Mountains to summit based on your experience and physical ability.
 Summiting Mt.
 Everest is one of the hardest of all and every adventurer wants to reach the top of the world’s highest mountain which stands 8848m from sea level.
-Once you can stand at top of world’s highest peak then it’s probably the greatest pride for every adventurer.
+Once you can stand at top of the world’s highest peak then it’s probably the greatest pride for every adventurer.

-Himalayan Scenery Treks and expedition offers you the most adventurous service filtering and managing effective time so that you can get every inch of fun and adventure while traveling with us.
+Himalayan Scenery Treks and Expedition offers you the most adventurous service filtering and managing effective time so that you can get every inch of fun and adventure while traveling with us.
 We as well have managed the expedition package to Everest.
-Everest expedition is the most dangerous and difficult adventure on the earth.
+The Everest expedition is the most dangerous and difficult adventure on the earth.
 If you are not equipped with proper gear then you will face greater consequences.
 So, while summiting Everest you must not make even one slightest mistake.
-If you are traveling with Himalayan Scenery then we will first provide you with high-quality equipment’s and ensure your safety more than anything.
+If you are traveling with Himalayan Scenery then we will first provide you with high-quality equipment and ensure your safety more than anything.

 Everest was first summitted by Tensing Norgay Sherpa and Edmund Hillary via south col. The expedition we organize to Everest retraces the path followed by these legends.
 You can create your own story once you are able to stand at the top of Everest.
 Everest can be climbed from both the north as well as south side.
-Most the trekkers prefer summiting Everest from south col as the north col from Tibet border was closed for a foreigner after the cultural revolution in China in the 1950s.
+Most of the trekkers prefer summiting Everest from the south col as the north col from the Tibet border was closed to a foreigner after the cultural revolution in China in the 1950s.

 To summit the world’s highest peak, you require mountaineering experience of climbing expedition at least 6000 meters along with experience of scaling difficult alpine mountain peaks.
-It would be easier for you if you also have some climbing experience in peaks above 7000 meters in the Himalayas.
-While climbing to the Everest we will be using the fixed rope but you need to acquire the skill to ascend and descend fixed line independent of those fixed ropes which will increase the efficiency of the whole expedition.
+It would be easier for you if you also have some climbing experience on peaks above 7000 meters in the Himalayas.
+While climbing to the Everest we will be using the fixed rope but you need to acquire the skill to ascend and descend fixed-line independent of those fixed ropes which will increase the efficiency of the whole expedition.
 Most of all you need to be more active and decisive so that you can take quick action while in need.

 From the base camp, we need to cross-ice block, crevasses, and Seracs.
 We need to climb larger chunks of ice using fixed ropes and aluminum ladders.
-The way to camp 1st is just a test for your experience, once you are at Camp 1st elevated at the 6400m real challenge of expedition starts with dry air everywhere.
-Using oxygen will be key to summit Everest.
+The way to camp 1st is just a test for your experience, once you are at Camp 1st elevated at the 6400m real challenge of the expedition starts with dry air everywhere.
+Using oxygen will be key to summiting Everest.

 Camp 1: 20000ft.
 (6,400m):

-Camp 1 is situated between mountain walls and endless snow deep crevasses.
+Camp 1 is situated between mountain walls and endless snow-deep crevasses.
 The air around here is a bit warmer and dry as the sun is reflected around this place.
 The tents are built above the crevasses that's why you will li0sten to some cracking sounds while sleeping inside these tents.
 In the morning we will be walking on these crevasses to reach the second camp.